-laboratories, Pupil needed to wear lab coats and safety spectacles.
-Pupils then looked at the different colours of food dye used in Skittles.
-Pupils extracted the colours and tested which food dye matched up using a spectrophotometer.
-The third session was a maths-based session.
-Pupils worked in small groups, through multiple different problemsolving challenges to try and build mathmagic land.
+second session took

+place in the

+laboratories, Pupil

+needed to wear lab

+coats and safety

+spectacles.
+Pupils then

+looked at the different

+colours of food dye

+used in Skittles.
+Pupils

+extracted the colours

+and tested which food

+dye matched up using

+a spectrophotometer.

+The third session was

+a maths-based

+session.
+Pupils worked

+in small groups,

+through multiple

+different problemsolving challenges to

+try and build

+mathmagic land.

-Carmel College "Save the World" trip: Our young leaders were invited to experience subjects such as Law, Politics, Media or Public Relations.
+Carmel College "Save

+the World" trip: Our

+young leaders were

+invited to experience

+subjects such as Law,

-Careers focused Personal Development Lessons: Pupils in Year 9 have been focusing on labour market information and KS4 Options process.
-Pupils learnt what LMI is and how they can use it to help them plan future careers.
-Pupils also looked at what KS4 options that are available to them, where they can find information on the school website and to help them understand the process to make the right choices for them.
+Politics, Media or

+Public Relations.

+Careers focused

+Personal Development

+Lessons: Pupils in Year

+9 have been focusing

+on labour market

+information and KS4

+Options process.

+Pupils learnt what LMI

+-

+is and how they can

+use it to help them

+plan future careers.

+Pupils also looked at

+what KS4 options that

+are available to them,

+where they can find

+information on the

+school website and to

+help them understand the process to make

+the process to make